Bolt Size Chart 2026: Diameter, Length & Thread Types

 2- Why Bolt Length Is Important

-Choosing the correct bolt length is essential for a secure and reliable connection.
+To have a solid and strong connection, it is necessary to pick the right bolt length.
 Too short, and the threads won’t engage properly; too long, and the bolt may bottom out or interfere.
-The right length ensures a strong, stable joint.

 • Too short → not enough thread engagement